All comparisonsTask Managers

 Todoist

-Notion fails first because the user must design a system before adding tasks.
+Notion fails first because it breaks when you must design a system before adding tasks.

 Verdict